Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Yeah.
 It affects our intelligence, social skills, our senses, longevity, general health, size an’ strength... everythin’.
 Even things like fertility an’ scent, an’ those last two *no* gao can ignore."

 That led them, at last, to the most important point to broach.
 "Right.
-And for you, that means…"
+And for you, that means..."

 Daar sighed, and shook out his pelt.
 "Couple things.
 Yeah, it means I were advantaged from birth, more’n anyone else.
 ‘Course, sixth-degrees almos’ never *servive* their first few weeks... anyway.
 It’s worse, though.
 It turns out I weren’t actually lucky.
 I was... made."